 Also, we’re going to discuss the difference between the options Uninstall and Delete (Secondary site/s).

 Uninstall Remove SCCM ConfigMgr CAS Primary Secondary server

-We will be able to REUSE the site code of secondary server/s if is no longer in use in your Configuration Manager hierarchy or in the Active Directory forest.
+We will be able to REUSE the site code of secondary server/s if it is no longer in use in your Configuration Manager hierarchy or the Active Directory forest.
 Uninstall Remove SCCM ConfigMgr CAS Primary Secondary server.

 Another way to uninstall /remove SCCM 2012 CAS server from hierarchy https://configmgrblog.com/2013/07/24/want-to-get-rid-of-your-configmgr-2012-central-administration-site/